Montinola steps down from RCI amid ownership squabble

 According to the company's most recent financial statements, it has P1.5 billion of current liabilities exceeding current assets.

-The Bank of the Philippine Islands, where Gigi Montinola is an independent director, holds the largest amount of unpaid loans.
+The Bank of the Philippine Islands, where Gigi Montinola used to be president and CEO of and currently an independent director of, holds the largest amount of unpaid loans in RCI.